varpushaukka/SAISandbox/README.md

 # Challenge

-Decide a team to win and make it so and win movie tickets for movie X!
+Decide which team is the winning team and then just implement the code so that your team wins!
+Best solutions win the ticket for Star Wars preview on 14th December at Finnkino Tennispalatsi!

 # Deadline

-Deadline for the challenge is 7.12.2016
+Deadline for the challenge is on 7th December 2016

 # How to apply?

-Fill up google form <url here> and fork this repoistory.
+Fill your contact information to Google Form and fork this repoistory.
 Create pull request after you've finalized your code before deadline.
-You'll be contacted at 8.12.2016
+You will be contacted on 8th December 2016.

 # Factions